On this page:

 If you submit personal information by sending an email or by initiating an online transaction, such as a survey, work registration, unemployment benefits claim, or order form, then any information you submit through the services of the TWC website will be available to appropriate TWC staff to assist them in fulfilling their governmental duties.
 This information may also be sent to the person or organization TWC determines to be the subject of your message or to other governmental agencies involved in administering your request.

-Depending on the transaction type, TWC may collect the IP address of the computer used to complete the transaction.
-The IP address may then be used to verify the validity of the transaction.
+Depending on the transaction type, TWC may collect the IP address and the browser configuration of the computer used to complete the transaction.
+The browser configuration, which establishes device identifying information, and IP address may then be used to verify the validity of the transaction.

 TWC stores information files, called cookies, to maintain information needed during the business process.
 These cookies, related to the business process, are automatically removed from your computer when you close your browser.